edwardcapriolo/farsandra/README.md

 Farsandra works by downloading and automatically unpacking a cassandra inside $HOME/.farsandra.
 It then uses some clever string replacement to edit the yaml file, and start the service in the foreground.

+You may be saying to yourself?
+Why would I want to do that?
+Can't I run cassandra embedded.
+Well you could, but C* is not re-entrant.
+You really can't start and stop it, and its awkward.
+Besides that it brings several libraries onto your classpath which you do not need from a client prospective and can cause classpath issues.

 Usage
 ========